API Simulator™ is a versatile tool for easily modeling and running API simulations.

 There are two types of responses with respect to their content: static stubs/mocks and dynamic responses.

-Static stubs/mocks are canned responses - responses that do not change between requests for the same simlet.
+Static API response stubs/mocks are canned responses - responses that don’t change between requests for the same simlet.

 Happy API Simulating!